Scooby-Doo! and the Legend of the Vampire: Plot

-While traveling through Sydney, Australia, the Mystery Inc. gang head to a music contest being held at an outback landmark called Vampire Rock, which they later learn got its name from a mythological Australian vampire called the Yowie Yahoo.
-Upon their arrival, they reunite with their friends the Hex Girls and encounter festival managers Daniel and Russell; Daniel's grandfather, Malcolm, who disapproves of the festival; and competing band Two Skinny Dudes.
+While traveling through Sydney, Australia, the Mystery Inc. gang head to a music contest being held at an Outback landmark called Vampire Rock, which they later learn got its name from a mythological Australian vampire called the Yowie Yahoo.
+Upon their arrival, they reunite with their friends the Hex Girls and encounter festival managers Daniel and Russell; Daniel's disapproving grandfather, Malcolm; and competing band Two Skinny Dudes.
 Upon learning one of the performers was kidnapped by vampires, which scared off several others, Mystery Inc. inquire further.
 Daniel and Russell explain that a band called Wildwind were turned into vampires by the Yowie Yahoo sometime prior and are said to haunt Vampire Rock ever since.

 Taking the case, Fred Jones enters Mystery Inc. in the contest to lure out the Yowie Yahoo.
 While practicing, they are approached by Wildwind's former manager, Jasper Ridgeway, and his current band, the Bad Omens.
-Suspicious of Ridgeway, who they suspect might be forcing the Bad Omens to dress up as vampires to scare off their competition, Mystery Inc. splits up.
-Fred, Daphne Blake, and Velma Dinkley investigate Ridgeway's trailer, where they find Ridgeway kept mementos from Wildwind, although he is no where to be seen.
-It is later revealed that Ridgeway was trying to get The Hex Girls to sign him as their manager.
+Suspicious of Ridgeway, who they suspect may be forcing the Bad Omens to dress up as vampires to scare off their competition, Mystery Inc. splits up.
+Fred, Daphne Blake, and Velma Dinkley investigate Ridgeway's trailer, where they find Ridgeway kept mementos from Wildwind while he tries to get the Hex Girls to sign him as their manager.
 Shaggy Rogers and his dog Scooby-Doo stay by the food stands, but are attacked by Wildwind, who later kidnap the Bad Omens and Hex Girls.

 Chasing Wildwind into nearby caves, Shaggy and Scooby stay outside while Fred, Daphne, and Velma venture inside.
 The trio stumble onto used camera and film equipment before they are chased out by the vampires.
 They jump into a pool of water to escape them, saving Shaggy and Scooby from a pack of dingoes in the process.
 The vampires corner the gang, but the dingoes temporarily scare them off.
 The Yowie Yahoo attempts to attack the group, but Scooby's collar reflects the approaching sunrise, dispelling it.
 Seemingly immune to the sun, Wildwind returns to chase the gang until they and Daniel trap them.
-The gang subsequently unmask Wildwind, revealing Russell and Two Skinny Dudes.
-They explain that they wanted to reunite as Wildwind and restart their career, only to learn they were not allowed to enter the contest.
+The gang subsequently unmask Wildwind, revealing Russell and Two Skinny Dudes, who explain that they wanted to reunite as Wildwind and restart their career, only to learn they were not allowed to enter the contest.
 In retaliation, they modified their costumes to better resemble vampires, created a hologram of the Yowie Yahoo, sent most of their kidnapped competitors on free Great Barrier Reef scuba diving tours, and left the Hex Girls for dead in the outback when they refused.
 Having rescued the Hex Girls, Malcolm returns them safely while Wildwind is arrested and Daniel names Mystery Inc. the contest's winners by default.
-The gang and Hex Girls put on a celebratory performance.